Martín Silva

-Martín Andrés Silva Leites (born 25 March 1983) is a Uruguayan professional footballer who plays as a goalkeeper for Paraguayan side Club Libertad and the Uruguay national team.
+Martín Andrés Silva Leites (born 25 March 1983) is a Uruguayan professional footballer who plays as a goalkeeper for Paraguayan side Club Libertad.

 Club career

 Defensor Sporting

 Silva has played most of his professional career in Defensor Sporting, starting in 2002.

 Olimpia

 In August 2011, he signed a four-year contract with Paraguayan club Olimpia.
 He made his league debut for the club on 7 August 2011, going the full ninety in a 4-0 home victory over 3 de Febrero.
 Silva scored his first league goal for the club on 9 December 2012, scoring a penalty in the 53rd minute of a 1-0 victory over Sol de América.
 In November 2013, Silva controversially rescinded his contract with Olimpia after a successful Copa Libertadores and being loved by the fans.

 Vasco da Gama

 In December 2013, he signed a four-year contract with Brazilian club Vasco da Gama.
 Silva made his competitive debut for the club on 26 January 2014 in a 6-0 victory over Friburguense during the Campeonato Carioca, playing all ninety minutes and keeping a clean sheet.
 Silva made his Série B debut for the club three months later, appearing on matchday one and picking up a yellow card in a 1–1 draw with América Mineiro.
 Silva would go on to make over 200 appearances in all competitions for the club during his four-year spell.